wjtorres/R-learning-resources/README.md

 # R-learning-resources
-These are a collection of resources that I have found helpful in learning R
+These are a collection of resources that I have found helpful in learning R.

 ## getting started
 * [download R](https://www.r-project.org/)